Looking at labour market opinions

 The immigration bar must ensure our clients appreciate the complexity of the process and the obligations that are included in the attestations that they sign.
 We strive to give our clients a full understanding of the part that LMOs play in the protection of the Canadian labour market.
 But we are not the moral compass for the labour market, for the foreign nationals entering Canada, or even for our client companies.
 We cannot and should not coach our clients on how to weed out viable candidates, or skirt the system.
 What we should do is help our clients navigate the system, ensuring they understand their obligations.

 Obviously, immigration lawyers should not contribute to the flagrant misuse or abuse of the temporary foreign worker system for any clients — we must do our part to ensure companies of all sizes are able to receive full and fair access to the government process in place that allows them to hire foreign workers when they have determined that there are no suitable Canadian candidates.
 This allows them to staff projects, fill difficult or unusual positions, and keep the labour market moving forward.

 The regulations require a foreign national bring a neutral or positive effect to the Canadian labour market in order for a company to be issued an LMO.
 This evaluation is made by HRSDC.
 We just may find out from this case whether or not they are truly meeting that mandate.

-Jennifer Nees is a Toronto-based business immigration lawyer working with Egan LLP.
-She is the chairmwoman of the immigration section of the Ontario Bar Association and past-chairwoman of the Canadian chapter of the American Immigration Lawyers Associations.
+Jennifer Nees is a certified specialist in immigration law practising business immigration with Egan LLP.
+She is the chairwoman of the immigration section of the Ontario Bar Association.
 She can be reached at Jennifer.Nees@ca.ey.com.
 The views expressed in this column are that of the author alone.Column: The Immigration Line